Will Stress-Busting Vagus Nerve Gadgetry Be a Game Changer?

 “After ten minutes, I feel as rejuvenated as after a long hot bath.
 What I’ve just experienced is ‘vagal toning,’ a term that you’ll be hearing more and more.
 Looking back, 2017 was the year of gut health; 2018, however, is set to be the year that we’re all talking about the vagus nerve—the latest scientific weapon in the battle against stress.”

 Earlier this year, the American Psychological Association published a “Stress in America: Coping With Change” annual report which identified the first significant uptick in anxiety levels since the survey began 10 years ago.
-In June 2017, the New York Times corroborated these finding in an article, “Prozac Nation Is Now the United States of Xanax,” which chronicles the epidemic of anxiety sweeping our nation.
+In June 2017, the New York Times corroborated these findings in an article, “Prozac Nation Is Now the United States of Xanax,” which chronicles the epidemic of anxiety sweeping our nation.

 Along this same line, in November 2017, the most recent “Stress in America: The State of Our Nation” report indicated that chronic stress is increasingly gnawing away at people’s sense of coherence.
 The latest APA survey found that 75 percent of Americans had experienced at least one symptom of acute stress in the month prior to the survey.